svenbuder/gbs_v3/README.md

 This enhanced version of the Gaia Benchmark Stars catalogue is based on Table 6 from [Soubiran et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv231011302S).

 Starting from the above mentioned table, I have performed several individual crossmatches, which are saved in the directory *individual_crossmatches* and combined them to one *Master Crossmatch*.
-Note that not all 192 stars have entries in 2MASS (191, not gam Sge / HIP98337) or Gaia DR3 (179 of 192).
+Note that not all 192 stars have entries in 2MASS (189) or Gaia DR3 (180 of 192) or AllWISE (179 of 192).

 ## 1) Master Crossmatch

+I have matched the individual crossmatches with a left outer join to the above mentioned table to create the following master catalogs:

+gbs_v3_tmass_gaiadr3_hip_allwise_all_columns.fits		with all 264 columns (423 KB)
+gbs_v3_tmass_gaiadr3_hip_allwise_all_lite.fits			with a smaller selection of 117 columns (202 KB)

 ## 2) Individual Crossmatches